 Setting Description Oxygen limit (%) When the Oxygen control is set to Automatic, you can set an absolute lower limit that the Oxygen controller cannot fall below.
 The limit can be set between 21% (the default) and 30%.
 For details, see Section 1.4.11.3.

-Setting Description PEEP limit (cmH2O) When the PEEP control is set to Automatic, you can set an absolute upper limit that the PEEP controller cannot exceed, as well as an absolute lower limit that it cannot fall below.
+PEEP limit (cmH2O) When the PEEP control is set to Automatic, you can set an absolute upper limit that the PEEP controller cannot exceed, as well as an absolute lower limit that it cannot fall below.
 The minimum difference allowed between the low and high limit is 2 cmH2O.
 You can set a range of values between 5 and 24 cmH2O.
-By default, the lower limit is set to 5, and the upper limit is set to 15.
+By default, the lower limit is set to 5 and the upper limit is cet to 15.
 For details, see Section 1.4.11.4.

-Figure 1-7.
+Figure 1-10.
 INTELLiVENT-ASV Settings window, More tab

-- 1 More

-- 4 Oxygen limit

-- 2 Oxygenation map

-- 5 PEEP limit

-- 3 SpO2 Target Shift control

-- 6 Back/Continue (if displayed)
+3 SpO2 Target Shift 6 Back/Continue (if control displayed)

-^{} The PEEP and/or Oxygen limit control is displayed only when the associated controller (PEEP, Oxygen) is set to Automatic.
+The PEEP and/or Oxygen limit control is displayed only when the associated controller (PEEP, Oxygen) is set to Automatic.